Everything You Need to Know About the Home Building Process

 -Install Footings

 Before we can get started on the physical construction, we need to acquire certain permits from the local government regarding zoning, grading, septic systems, home construction, electrical work, and plumbing.
 After the permits are secured, we are ready to break ground.
 First, the site is cleared of any debris, including trees and rocks.
 Next up in the home building process, we need to level the construction site and place the wooden forms to stabilize the foundation.
+Because this phase depends heavily on machinery, properly fueling heavy equipment is essential for keeping the project on schedule.
 Finally, the footing can be installed, and we are on our way to the concrete slab being poured.

 Inspection #1

 During the home building process, there are several inspections that take place.
-In this first inspection, a city inspector will visit the construction site to ensure the foundation has been properly installed.
+In this first inspection, a city inspector will visit the construction site to ensure the foundation and any completed underpinning work have been properly installed and comply with local building codes.

 General Framing